Skip to main content

 Unlike SEO, GEO is less about standing out on a list of search results, and more about becoming a part of the answer itself.

-If you want to discuss adding authentic, long-form content to your marketing strategy to get ahead of GEO, or want pointers on setting up a content strategy from scratch, email me at claire@thinkinghatpr.com, and we can schedule a very human coffee consultation.
+If you want to discuss adding GEO to your marketing mix to get ahead of the curve, email me at claire@thinkinghatpr.com and we can schedule a coffee consultation.

 Want something a little different?
 Read Liv Cox’s guide on how to diversify your social media strategy.